aaronicsubstances/scalable-ipc/README.md

    - in closed state, session disposing is automatically requested.

-   - beyond opened state, data and enquire link pdus are ignored.
+   - beyond opened state, data and enquire link pdus are ignored (but not their acks).

-   - beyond closing state, close pdus are ignored and close requests are responded to immediately with success.
+   - beyond closing state, all pdus are ignored. close requests are responded to with immediate success.
+On the other hand, send data requests are responded to with immediate failure.

 ## Data Exchange Protocol